EvelinaKuu/wdi-fourth-project/README.md

 # Pre-loved - West London

-This is my final project (4/4) for General Assembly's Web Developer Immersive course.
+This is the link to my project on [Heroku](https://preloved-westlondon.herokuapp.com/) This is my final project (4/4) for General Assembly's Web Developer Immersive course.
 A MERN stack application